ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 - Player one always spawns as Richtofen

-## Known Issues
-- No Steam achievements will be unlocked when using Plutonium due to the way Plutonium currently interacts with Steam and the game files.

 ## F.A.Q

+**Q:** Does this mod affect achievement unlocks?

+**A:** No Steam achievements will be unlocked when using Plutonium due to the way Plutonium currently interacts with Steam and the game files.

 **Q:** Do I still need to complete Easter eggs from previous maps in order to complete the Easter egg in Moon?